PadTo/Tic_Tac_Toe/README.md

 The game is a two-player game played on a grid that's 3 squares by 3 squares.
 Player 1 is represented by O, and Player 2 is represented by X. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 When all 9 squares are full, the game is over.

+To restart the game simply press (r) on the keyboard

 ## Getting Started

 ### Dependencies